Lexty/yandex-dns-cli-manager/README.md

   -d, --domain="": domain name
   -h, --help[=false]: help for yandexdns

-Use "yandexdns [command] --help" for more information about a command.
+Use "yandex-dns-cli-manager [command] --help" for more information about a command.
 ```

 ### License